NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 # Calculating distances from cgMLST data
 Based on the allele data in the cgMLST file, one can calculate the percentage of similar "labels" in a pairwise fashion.
 The labels in the cgMLST data represent the loci variant, based on the nucleotide sequence (same as regular 7 gene MLST).

 In other words, the first sample in the data is compared to the second, and the percentage of similar labels is calculated (excluding the loci if one label is missing).
-The first sample is then compared to the next sample, until all samples have been compared to all.
+The first sample is then compared to the next sample, until all sample pairs are compared.

 The result of this calculation is represented in a symmetrical dissimilarity matrix, which is N x N big.
 Diagonals of the matrix represent each isolate compared to iself, and is therefore set as 0, as there are no dissimilarities in the comparison.
 The rest of the comparisons result in values between 1 and 0, where values closer to zero represent a more similar comparison.